morepath/morepath/doc/compared.rst

 If you're already familiar with another web framework, it's useful to learn how Morepath is the same and how it is different, as that helps you understand it more quickly.
-So we go into some of this here.
+So we try to do this a little here.

 Our ability to compare Morepath to other web frameworks is limited by our familiarity with them, and also by their aforementioned large